zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

             float ddf = attAtDistDeriv;

-            // May happen due to the limited precision of floating-point arithmetic. if (df == 0) return t;
+            // May happen due to the limited precision of floating-point arithmetic.
+            // This should not happen (e.g. 'maxDist' and 'maxOptDepth' should be
+            // reduced to prevent this from happening).
+Ideally, we should write
+            // assert(df != 0).
+            if (df == 0) return t;

         #if 1